CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 ![image](/images/Jaydip_GSoC24/add-q.png)

-* On clicking `Create Circuit boilerplate and Test Data`, simulator page is opened to add circuit boilerplate, which will contain input/output probes and a pre-configured testbench.
+* On clicking `Create Circuit boilerplate and Test Data`, simulator page will be opened to add circuit boilerplate, which will contain input/output probes and a pre-configured testbench.
 Moderator needs to click on save on the top right after adding boilerplate and testbench data.
 This gives users a ready-made setup to start solving digital logic problems.

 ![image](/images/Jaydip_GSoC24/boilerplate.png)